talk2viren/umermansoor.github.io/_posts/2017-08-11-caching-strategies-and-how-to-choose-the-right-one.md

 Some developers use Redis for both cache-aside and write-back to better absorb spikes during peak load.
 The main disadvantage is that if there's a cache failure, the data may be permanently lost.

-Most relational databases storage engines (i.e. InnoDB) have write-back cache enabled by default where data is first written to memory and eventually flushed to the disk.
+Most relational databases storage engines (i.e. InnoDB) have write-back cache enabled by default in their internals.
+Queries are first written to memory and eventually flushed to the disk.

 ### Summary

-In this post, we explored several caching strategies and saw how to choose the right read/write combination to get the most out of it.
-If the wrong caching strategy is used, one that doesn't match your data or the access patterns, you may not see the full benefits.
-For example, if you choose write-through / read-through when you actually should be picked write-around / read-through (because data that is written is only accessed less than 5% of the time), you'll have useless junk in your cache.
+In this post, we explored several caching strategies and discussed how to **choose the right read/write cache combination**.
+In short, you evaluate your system's read and write patterns, and pick the most appropriate strategies.

+What happens if you choose the wrong strategy or combination?
+One that doesn't match your data or the access patterns?
+You may introduce additional latency and not see the *full benefits*.
+For example, if you choose write-through/read-through when you actually should be picked write-around/read-through (because data that is written is only accessed less than 5% of the time), you'll have useless junk in your cache.
 Arguably, if the cache is big enough, it may be fine.
-But in many real-world, high-throughput systems, when memory is never big enough and server costs are a concern, the right strategy to reduce response times, matters.
+But in many real-world, high-throughput systems, when memory is never big enough and server costs are a concern, the right strategy, matters.

 I hope you enjoyed this post.
 Let me know in the comments section below which type of caching strategies you used in your projects.
 Until next time.